PrashanthKumar0/jnu-notifications-bot/Readme.md

      wrangler init
      ```

-   - Update the `wrangler.toml` file in your project directory with your Cloudflare account information.
+   - Update the `wrangler.toml` file in your project directory with your Cloudflare account information. (provided reference `wrangler.exmple.toml`)

 4. Set up Cloudflare's Durable Objects database:

    - Create a database and run the `schema.sql` file using `wrangler`:

      ```shell
-     wrangler db init
-     wrangler db apply --schema schema.sql
+        wrangler d1 execute <DATABASE_NAME> --file=schema.sql
      ```

 5. Customize the bot:

-   - Adjust the settings and preferences in the `config.js` file according to your requirements.
+   - Adjust the settings and preferences in the `wrangler.toml` file according to your requirements. (provided reference `wrangler.exmple.toml`)

 6. Deploy the bot: